AibinuolaDamilola/ai-security-defense-lab/README.md

 ---

-## ⚔️ The Week 13 Unguided Gauntlet: LogiChain AI

-At the start of Month 4, all step-by-step guidance, lab instructions, and vulnerability hints are stripped away.
-You are handed an undocumented, raw architectural system description of a new startup: **LogiChain AI** (a global autonomous drone shipping coordinator).

-You have exactly **48 hours** to review the text specifications cold, identify 4 critical security flaws (covering AI Supply Chain flaws, model weight backdoor injection, and lack of token-usage logging), and compile an executive-level **SaaS AI Corporate Risk Register**.
-This standalone project serves as un-fakeable evidence of your independent technical judgment.

----

 ## 📋 Recruiter-Optimized Portfolio Standard (The 1-Page Summary Grid)

 Tech hiring managers and startup founders do not have time to hunt through nested folders or massive code scripts.
 To guarantee placement in your paid internship, **every single project** pinned to your public GitHub profile must follow this exact, hyper-scannable format in your project READMEs: